-In 2024/25 the Council is proposing the introduction of a Cyclone Gabrielle targeted rate to recover the costs associated with the recovery, including voluntary property buyouts, transport recovery, building, parks and other community resilience costs.
-The targeted rates are proposed to be levied within each of the rating areas and be made up of a rate based 50% as a uniform charge and 50% based on the land value of rating units.
+In 2024/25 the Council is introducing a Cyclone Gabrielle targeted rate to recover the costs associated with the recovery, including voluntary property buyouts, transport recovery, building, parks and other community resilience costs.
+The targeted rates will be levied within each of the rating areas and be made up of a rate based 50% as a uniform charge and 50% based on the land value of rating units.